33mhz/broadsword-issues/README.md

 # Broadsword

+## Note: This has not been updated to reflect that App.net has been shut down, and this is now a pnut.io app.

 Broadsword is a multi-column website (known-working in Firefox and Chrome) and a Firefox browser add-on, to view your feed and get desktop notifications from App.net.
 It has thread view, hashtags, user view, filtered Global, your stream and mentions, Patter rooms, Netstomp events, private messages, and Broadcasts, with desktop notifications.